kazcare/cheesy-cheese/README.md

 <a></a>
 ### Tools

-I used gitpod to code my website and I deployed it on the github pages, which is easy to manage and update in future.
+I used gitpod IDE to code my website.

+I deployed it on the github pages, which is easy to manage and update in future.

 [Back to Top](#table-of-contents)